Configure a Linux MSBuild C++ project in Visual Studio

 To change the default C and C++ compilers, or the Linker and Archiver used to build the project, use the appropriate entries in the C/C++ > General section and the Linker > General section.
-These could be set to use a certain version of GCC, or even the Clang compiler, for example.
+You can specify a certain version of GCC or Clang, for example.
 For more information see C/C++ Properties (Linux C++) and Linker Properties (Linux C++).

-When building, the source files on your development PC are copied to the Linux computer and compiled there.
+When building on remote systems, the source files on your development PC are copied to the Linux computer and compiled there.
 By default, all sources in the Visual Studio project are copied to the locations set in the settings above.
 However, additional sources can also be added to the list, or copying sources can be turned off entirely, which is the default for a Makefile project.

 Sources to copy determines which sources are copied to the remote computer.
-By default, the @(SourcesToCopyRemotely) defaults to all source code files in the project, but does not include any asset/resource files, such as images.
+By default, the @(SourcesToCopyRemotely) defaults to all source code files in the project, but doesn't include any asset/resource files, such as images.

 Copy sources can be turned on and off to enable and disable the copying of source files to the remote computer.

-Since all compilation is happening on a remote computer, several additional Build Events have been added to the Build Events section in Project Properties.
+Since all compilation is happening on a remote computer (or WSL), several additional Build Events have been added to the Build Events section in Project Properties.
 These are Remote Pre-Build Event, Remote Pre-Link Event, and Remote Post-Build Event, and will occur on the remote computer before or after the individual steps in the process.

 When you add a new connection in Connection Manager, Visual Studio automatically detects the include directories for the compiler on the remote system.
 Visual Studio then zips up and copies those files to a directory on your local Windows machine.
 After that, whenever you use that connection in a Visual Studio or CMake project, the headers in those directories are used to provide IntelliSense.